How to Choose a Scuba Diving Computer

 Let’s first have a look at the advantages and disadvantages of dive computers on your wrist.

 Another consideration is how far you might want to push your diving.
-If you for example would consider to become a dive instructor then having a wrist mounted device is the way to go.
+If you, for example, would consider becoming a dive instructor then having a wrist-mounted scuba dive computer is the way to go.
 That way you have both hands free all the time to correct or help other divers while still being able to read the important information coming from the computer.

 Any Reasons why to Choose a Console Mounted Diving Computer?

 If your goal is to simply enjoy the beauty underwater and dive a few times a year in clear water then you really don’t have to worry about all the reasons why a wrist-mounted device is easier to handle than a console-mounted one.
 In that case, you won’t have to take care of other divers, worry too much about ascent rates or having to continually look at the computer due to deep dives, etc.

 The most you get from your device, in that case, is that you use it for timing.
 Therefore, it won’t matter very much whether you have it on your wrist or as a console.
 You’ll be checking the timing a few times and won’t be constantly looking at the display.